souffle-lang/souffle-lang.github.io/_docs/development.md

 You will need to make changes to fix your bugs, and then repeat everything from the above "Making Changes" section.

 When all tests pass successfully, you are ready to do a pull request.

+## Debugging
+Debug mode can be enabled by configuring with `--enable-debug`.
+You may also find `--enable-sanitise-memory` useful to find memory leak,reuse, and use after free issues.

+Souffle has a signal handler that will catch common errors and print error messages helpful for end users.
+As a developer, you may want to temporarily disable that by setting the environment variable `SOUFFLE_ALLOW_SIGNALS=1`.

 ## Making a Pull Request